sjsu-library/unionist/_items/unionist--text-0393.md

   C. Burleigh had responded to this attack on racial equality at some point in July of 1834.
 Dr. William Hutchins was a physician, and active in support of education;
   he also participated in the Windham County Peace Society. '
-relatedPeople: 'William Hutchins; Charles C. Burleigh; '
+relatedPeople: William Hutchins; Charles C. Burleigh;
 featured:
 repeated:
 relatedImage: unionist--image-0272